 Some anxiety is normal.
 There are countless day-to-day experiences that cause perfectly normal anxiety.
 My anxiety interfered with my daily life and was far from what most people experienced on a first date or before a big interview.

 “The emotional effects of anxiety may include: feelings of apprehension or dread, trouble concentrating, feeling tense or jumpy, anticipating the worst, irritability, restlessness, watching (and waiting) for signs (and occurrences) of danger, and feeling like your mind has gone blank” as well as “nightmares/bad dreams, obsessions about sensations, d?j?’vu, a trapped in your mind feeling, and feeling like everything is scary.”

 – “Melinda Smith, M.A., Lawrence Robinson, and Jeanne Segal, Ph.D.”

 I learned that when my anxiety overwhelmed me, my depression was sure to follow.

-Seeking help was a game changer for me.
+Seeking help was a game-changer for me.
 The more I learned, the more capable I felt.
 There are about 3.3 million adults in the United States and 3 million in the UK who are affected by anxiety.
 While many people are making use of health items such as wholesale cbd powder to help try and get rid of their anxiety, there is also a growing movement towards acceptance and education towards mental health which has helped pave the path for people like me to open up about their personal struggles.
-All of this led with the recurring, powerful message: you are not alone.
+All of this led to the recurring, powerful message: you are not alone.
+You are not alone with wanting to try and combat your anxiety and/or depression using CBD products, you can click here for reviews into CBD and how it could help.

 I am so grateful to be in a place where my anxiety and depression are manageable without medication (not that requiring or wanting medication makes you weak or less than in any way), but coping on my own is a never-ending learning process.